How to “Bee” Part of the Pollinator Pathway

 This Pollinator Pathway project is organized by volunteers from town conservation organizations (listed on each town's page) working together to establish pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along a series of continuous corridors.
 Most native bees have a range of about 750 meters, so the goal is to connect properties that are no farther apart than that.
 This project began in 2017 in Wilton, CT.
-Since then, pathways have been established in over 85 towns in CT and NY and the list keeps growing.
+Since then, pathways have been established in over 200 towns in CT, NY, MA, NJ, PA and the list keeps growing.

 Without pollinators, we can’t feed ourselves.
-Pollinators fertilize the plants in our yards and parks but also on our farms and orchards.
-Imported European honey bees are the ones we think of most often, but there are over 349 species of bees native to Connecticut and 416 species native to New York, and they play a vital role in pollinating the plants we rely on in our communities.
+Pollination enables the plants in our yards, parks, farms and orchards to reproduce.
+Imported European honey bees are the bees we think of most often, but there are over 4000 species of bees native to the United States, and they play a vital role in pollinating the plants we rely on in our communities.
 Pollinator populations are in sharp decline because of pesticide use and loss of habitat.
 Bee populations, both native and honey bees, have seen sharp declines.
 Monarch butterflies have declined by 94.6% in the last 20 years, according to the US Wildlife Federation.
 A recent German study shows a 75% decline in all flying insects in the last 25 years.
 The threat to pollinators is a threat to us!